 Covered Call Writing is regarded as one of the safest option trading strategies.
 The way it is normally presented is, that you purchase the underlying shares and then sell call options on them.
-You can sell them out-of-the-money, at-the-money or even in-the-money, each with different outcomes, depending on current market conditions and expectation.
+You can sell them out-of-the-money, at-the-money, or even in-the-money, each with different outcomes, depending on current market conditions and expectations.

 Purchasing the underlying shares requires a sizeable amount of capital.
 If the current stock price is say, $40 then it would cost you $4,000 to purchase 100 shares in the USA so that you could write just one call option contract over it.
 If you wanted to write 10 contracts, the underlying shares would cost you $40,000.
 Not everyone has that much to risk on just one trade.

 But what if there was a much cheaper way to achieve exactly the same effect as a covered call, but for a fraction of the cost.
 Would a covered call writing strategy like this interest you?

 Covered Call Writing – a Cheaper Way to Do It